AI4Bharat/setu/format_guidelines.md

 ```

 - 1 jsonl will contain jsons of all the sources.
+- Large collection of text obtained through a method like crawling - eg: Github, ArXiv paper, Youtube Videos
+- Whether the source is existing or are we creating them?
+- All the features of interest for a particular source.
 - Naming Convention:
         - Name: `<source-name>_<dataset-type>.jsonl`
         - Eg: sangraha_crawl.jsonl, sangraha_pdf.jsonl, pile_crawl.jsonl etc